LefterisPrimikirios/intelligencia/README.md

 ## How to execute ##
-1. Create a virtual enviroment in ols directory:
+1. Create a virtual enviroment:
     python3 -m venv venv

 2. Activate the venv: